 What is Account-based Marketing?

-Account-based marketing is a business strategy that focuses on engaging few target accounts.
-Marketers create content, campaigns and use marketing resources only for the individuals related to this target account rather than the whole industry.
+ABM is a business strategy that focuses on engaging few target accounts.
+Marketers create content, campaigns and use marketing resources for the individuals related to this target account rather than the whole industry.

-Instead of engaging a wide number of audiences using lead-generation, marketers using ABM.
-They work closely with the sales team to identify key prospects to create personalised messages or content for them.
-This form of marketing is done by enterprise-level sales organisations.
-It is lucrative in business-to-business (B2B) scenarios.
-Since ABM is beneficial for organisations with multiple buyers, it makes it critical for B2B companies.
-The main goal here is to address the needs of the organisation by connecting to its stakeholders.
+Instead of engaging a wide number of audiences using lead-generation, marketers using ABM work closely with the sales team to identify key prospects and then create personalized messages and content for them.
+This form of marketing is done by enterprise-level sales organizations and is lucrative to business-to-business (B2B) endeavors.
+Since ABM is beneficial for organizations with multiple buyers, it makes it critical for B2B companies.
+The main goal here is to address the needs of the organization by connecting to its stakeholders.